Wienerberger achieves a strong increase in earnings | SN.at

 Wienerberger will continue to grow this year and “buy large parts of the French Terreal – that will be implemented in the second half of the year”.
 The acquisition of the roofing and solar provider is expected to increase the number of group locations worldwide from 216 to 240 and increase the number of employees by almost 3,000 from around 20,000 this year.
 “We are thus continuing to grow in the important renovation business in Europe,” said the CEO.

 However, the deal is not quite through yet – the Federal Competition Authority has examined the announced takeover and found it to be unapprovable.
 At the beginning of February, the BWB therefore submitted an application for an in-depth examination to the cartel court.
-There are concerns about the very high market shares of the companies involved.
+There are concerns regarding the very high market shares of the companies involved.
 Negative effects on competition and on customers cannot currently be ruled out.

 “In an environment that will also be characterized by instability in 2023, we at Wienerberger are confident that we will continue to develop positively this year,” said Scheuch.